Berlin: Best City to Learn German

 The multicultural city of “Berlin” offers a unique mix of activities ranging from the vibrant underground scene to the mainstream sights.
 The international environment invites you to live freely and broadens your perspective by getting to know people from all different walks of life.
 Not only that, but the city is the perfect place for young people due to its amazing night life, bars, art exhibitions and cheap food.
 Moreover, the city presents opportunities for international students to study for free while having an extensive range of international courses.
 Below, we will highlight our spots and tips for students wanting to move to Berlin.

 Looking for a place in Berlin might be challenging due to the high demand.
 Though, it is slightly cheaper to live in comparison to other big cities such as Paris, Amsterdam & Dublin.
-When looking for a place to stay, wg-gesucht might be one of the most useful tools.
+If you are moving to Berlin and looking for an apartment, then you can check out Nomaden Berlin’s accommodation packages.
+Nomaden offers 1 to 3 months of private studio accommodation as well as an address registration (Anmeldung) service to help you get settled in the German capital while you look for a longer-term place to call home.
+If you would like to search for accommodation independently, then wg-gesucht might be one of the most useful tools.
 The website offers fair prices without charging a booking fee and has a considerable amount of daily offers.
 Other sites you may consider are spotathome and housinganywhere.
-DAS Akademie will help you to find accommodation in Berlin during your course stay.

 Berlin is known as one of the most vegan-friendly cities in the world.
 You can find several vegan restaurants in any area in Berlin, but our favorite place to enjoy vegan food is 1990.
 The Vietnamese restaurant which has been established a year after the fall of the wall is situated in Boxhagener Platz, Friedrichshain.